Cyrillic script: Unicode

 To indicate stressed or long vowels, combining diacritical marks can be used after the respective letter (for example, : е́ у́ э́ etc.).

 Some languages, including Church Slavonic, are still not fully supported.

 Unicode 5.1, released on 4 April 2008, introduces major changes to the Cyrillic blocks.
 Revisions to the existing Cyrillic blocks, and the addition of Cyrillic Extended A (2DE0 ...
 2DFF) and Cyrillic Extended B (A640 ...
 A69F), significantly improve support for the early Cyrillic alphabet, Abkhaz, Aleut, Chuvash, Kurdish, and Moksha.

 Other

-Punctuation for Cyrillic text is similar to that used in European Latin-alphabet languages.

 Other character encoding systems for Cyrillic: